Economic Activities in Djibouti: Primary, Secondary, Tertiary, and Quaternary

 [Djibouti] is a country with a population of 1,120,849, ranking 152nd globally, just behind Eswatini.
 Located in the Horn of Africa, it covers 23,200 square kilometers, ranking 140th worldwide, slightly smaller than North Macedonia.

-It trails behind Bhutan, with a GDP per capita of 3,144 USD.
-Djibouti’s economy is steadily growing, with a focus on sectors such as transportation, logistics, and trade due to its strategic location.
+Djibouti’s economy is steadily growing, with a focus on sectors such as transportation, logistics, and trade due to its strategic location at the southern entrance to the Red Sea.

 What are the economic activities of Djibouti?